top of page

 The verb 'deflect' has its etymological roots in Latin.
 It is derived from the Latin word 'deflectere,' where 'de' means 'away' or 'off,' and 'flectere' means 'to bend' or 'to turn.'
 Therefore, the etymology of 'deflect' conveys the notion of causing something to 'bend away' or 'turn off' from its original path or direction.
 This word accurately describes the action of diverting or changing the course of an object, often achieved by bouncing off or redirecting it.
 The Latin origins of 'deflect' emphasize the idea of redirection or deviation, making it a fitting term for describing such actions in various contexts, from deflecting a ball in sports to deflecting an argument in a conversation.

-Find the meaning of deflect
+Quiz: Find the meaning of the verb deflect:

 Try Again!